by Tracy Vides

 From your social media channels through to your website, every venue is a potential goldmine for insights.
-They are leaking crucial information and valuable data that begs to be listened.
+They are leaking crucial information and valuable data that begs to be listened to.
 Tuning into this data can help you understand your customers and make better decisions.

-If you are not mining this data, you are missing out on valuable insights on your audience, users, customers and site visitors.
-For instance, Crazy Egg offers heat maps, scroll maps, overlays and confetti reports that help you understand everything from the number of clicks on each element of your page to how far down the page people are scrolling on your website.
+If you are not mining this data, you are missing out on valuable insights into your audience, users, customers, and site visitors.
+For instance, Crazy Egg offers heat maps, scroll maps, overlays, and confetti reports that help you understand everything from the number of clicks on each element of your page to how far down the page people are scrolling on your website.

 Stay ahead of the curve

-The success of your ecommerce business depends quite a lot on which tools you use and how well you use them.
+The success of your e-commerce business depends on quite a lot on which tools you use and how well you use them.